Co-founder of TakingIT Global

 Imagining Future Friendly Schools: Technology, Global Citizenship, and Student Voice

 Michael Furdyk was one of the first to explore the transformative potential of applying technology to the classroom—and to our education system.
-In this talk, he takes us through his decade-long journey with TakingITGlobal (TIG), creating an online network engaging millions of youth in taking action on the world’s greatest challenges.
-TIG has engaged more than 40 million young people in 13 languages in informal learning, and has a growing community of more than 4,000 schools in 140 countries taking their classrooms global.
-He shares stories of educators collaborating to engage their students in challenge-based learning, and explore what it means to be a Future Friendly School in this complex, rapidly-changing world.
+In this talk, he draws on his decade-long journey with TakingITGlobal (TIG), creating an online network engaging millions of youth in taking action on the world’s greatest challenges.
 To properly educate the Net Generation (students born after 1980), a major overhaul of our schools is needed.
-Furdyk highlights practical examples that are already in use to show us how education can move, assuredly, into the wired future.
-How can we successfully integrate technology and teachers, taking advantage of the intrinsic strengths of both?
+How can we successfully integrate technology and teachers?
 How do we develop curriculum to engage students, who, as a fact of life, are always plugged-in, always looking at one type of screen or another?
+Furdyk explores blended learning—a hybrid between face-to-face and online—and explains how technology can be used to deeply engage students.
+He highlights the importance of project and problem-based learning, flexible environments, more fluid interdisciplinary studies, and increased engagement through inclusive education.
 Furdyk has already helped facilitate global education and civic engagement for millions of youth worldwide.
 The world has changed, he has learned firsthand.
 It's about time education caught up.

 Social Networking for Social Good: Using Technology for Global Impact